avilaf/avilaf.github.io/README.md

 A Brazilian biologist intrested in frogs 🐸, biogeography 🌎, araucaria trees 🌲, Pampas 🪶 and diversity in science 🫱🏻‍🫲🏾♀️🔬.

-This is my personal page, where I can put togueter my academic information.
+This is my professional page, where I can put togueter my academic information.

 Building this page is also an opportunity to train/learn a little programming and English.